Scroll Top

 FAQ the castle

-To go from airport in Toulouse Blagnac to the main train station, Matabiau you can take a bus, metro, tram or taxi; https://www.toulouse.aeroport.fr/en/transports/public-transport
+To go from the airport in Toulouse Blagnac to the central train station, Matabiau, you can take a bus, metro, tram, or taxi.

 Yes, they are!
-The beds will be made, and there are 3 towels pp.
+The beds will be made, and there are 3 towels per person (except if you’re booking a camping ticket).

 One big one, one small, and one beach towel, for usage at the swimming pool.